jojo58fr/ccsrch/README.md

-# CCSRCH-ADV
+# CCSRCH-ADVANCED

-CCSRCH-ADV or CCSRCH-ADVANCE is a cross-platform tool for searching filesystems for credit card information.
+CCSRCH-ADV or CCSRCH-ADVANCED is a cross-platform tool for searching filesystems for credit card information.
 It's a fork from adamcaudill/ccsrch with lots of improvements.

 ### Copyright